 Covington, GA 30015

-Early or Advance Voting
+Early or Advance Voting ( 2 Locations Only)

 Beginning on the 4th Monday prior to Election Day, voters can cast a ballot in person at the Board of Elections Office during regular business hours.
 The office is open Monday through Friday between the hours of 8 a.m. to 5 p.m.
 Voters must complete and sign an application and provide one of the six acceptable forms of identification.
 View Identification Requirements.
 No reason is required to cast a ballot in person.